 The Collaborative’s steering committee is:

-The Interim Executive Director of the Collaborative is J. Harrison.
+The Executive Director of the Collaborative is Kristina Racek Pechulis.

-Rebecca has been working at the Massachusetts Food System Collaborative since 2018 as a Program Manager.
-At the Collaborative, she manages the Campaign for Healthy Incentives Program Funding, co-facilitates the Mass. urban agriculture network, leads advocacy trainings for community-based food system organizations and coalitions, and engages in additional policy work.
+Rebecca Miller is the Policy Director at the Massachusetts Food System Collaborative.
+At the Collaborative, she advocates for the organization’s policy priorities to the legislature and state agencies, and leads advocacy campaigns to support a resilient, equitable, and sustainable local food system.
 She is an experienced organizer and facilitator and is well regarded in the agricultural community for her skills as a policy advocate and advocacy trainer.
-She has a Master’s degree in Environmental Science and Policy from Clark University and previously worked for Mass.
-Farmers Markets.
+She has a Master’s degree in Environmental Science and Policy from Clark University.

-The Equity Policy Network Manager is Norris Guscott.
+The Agricultural Equity Policy Network Manager is Norris Guscott.